Social impact of the COVID-19 pandemic in the United States: Racial disparities

 Black, Latinx, and Indigenous populations experience significantly higher rates of COVID-19 morbidity and mortality compared to the proportion of the population they represent.
 ProPublica conducted an analysis of the racial composition of COVID-19 cases in Milwaukee County, Wisconsin, dating through the morning of April 3.
 They noted that African Americans comprised nearly half the county's cases and 22 of its 27 deaths.

-Similar trends have been seen in regions with sizable African American populations, especially in Deep South states such as Alabama, Georgia, and Louisiana (which reported on April 6 that 70% of its reported deaths had involved African Americans).
-These patterns have also been observed in Michigan (33% of cases and 41% of deaths as of April 6), the city of Richmond, Virginia (48% of the city population, 62% of cases, and 100% of its eight deaths as of April 15), and the city of Chicago, Illinois (1,824 of its 4,680 confirmed cases and 72% of deaths as of April 5).
+Similar trends were seen in regions with sizable African American populations, especially in Deep South states such as Alabama, Georgia, and Louisiana (which reported on April 6 that 70% of its reported deaths had involved African Americans).
+These patterns have been observed in Michigan (33% of cases and 41% of deaths as of April 6, 2020), the city of Richmond, Virginia (48% of the city population, 62% of cases, and 100% of its eight deaths as of April 15, 2020), and the city of Chicago, Illinois (1,824 of its 4,680 confirmed cases and 72% of deaths as of April 5, 2020).

-It has been acknowledged that African Americans were more likely to have poor living conditions (including dense urban environments and poverty), employment instability, chronic comorbidities influenced by these conditions, and little to no health insurance coverage—factors which can all exacerbate the impact of COVID-19.
-It is also noted that Black Americans in many states are more likely to be essential workers, or people working in jobs that cannot be done remotely during stay-at-home orders.
-This puts them at higher exposure to the virus.
+African Americans were more likely to have poor living conditions (including dense urban environments and poverty), employment instability, chronic comorbidities influenced by these conditions, and little to no health insurance coverage—factors which can all exacerbate the impact of COVID-19.
+Black Americans in many states were more likely to be essential workers or people working in jobs that cannot be done remotely during stay-at-home orders.
+This put them at higher exposure to the virus.

 The CDC has not yet released national data on COVID-19 cases based on race; following calls by Democratic lawmakers and the Congressional Black Caucus, the CDC told The Hill it planned to release data on racial composition of cases.